afa5e/afa5e.github.io/_posts/2023-01-29-Introduction.markdown

 choose any subset of the characters with string slicing.

-Using square brackets after a variable containing a string, we can use list indicies to choos the start and end of a substring.
+Using square brackets after a variable containing a string, we can use list indices to choose the start and end of a substring.

 We can also specify a single number to choose a single character.